At 50, Greenpeace is an environmental success story — with a daunting future | CBC News

 At 50, Greenpeace is an environmental success story — with a daunting future

-International giant will need new strategies to connect with younger activists, says its former director
+Global giant will need new strategies to connect with young activists: former director

-Fifty years ago, an ad-hoc group of environmentalists gathered around living rooms and kitchen tables in Vancouver's Kitsilano neighbourhood with a shared goal to stop the United States from testing nuclear weapons off the western coast of Alaska.
+Fifty years ago, an ad-hoc group of environmentalists gathered around living rooms and kitchen tables in Vancouver's Kitsilano neighbourhood with a shared goal of stopping the United States from testing nuclear weapons off the western coast of Alaska.

-They decided to sail a leaky, eighty-foot halibut fishing boat directly toward the blast zone as a form of protest.
+They decided to sail a leaky, 24-metre-long halibut fishing boat directly toward the blast zone as a form of protest.

 The ship was ultimately forced back, but the move drew international attention.
 Nuclear testing in the area ended months later.